Firefox To Get a Better Password Manager - Slashdot

 Confirmations should be reserved for irreversible actions only, and should offer a way to stop the dialog from appearing.

 I seem to have been using a master password with Firefox's password manager thing for ages so unless I'm delusional, that's not new functionality.
 Why is the existence of a semi-functional (can't be reset currently) master password on this "lockbox" thing even an important development?
 Does it protect something the existing implementation doesn't?
 Indeed, why do I even need an "improved" password manager when the existing one actually works?
-(Well, a UI button would be nice on occasion, sure, but that seems
+(Well, a UI button would be nice on occasion, sure, but that seems a fairly trivial thing to add and wouldn't need any fancy beta/alpha development phase.)